North Lake Tahoe Ski Resorts

-The North Lake Tahoe skiing area is comprised of 12 ski resorts, our favourites are Palisades Tahoe (formerly Squaw Valley) and Northstar.
+The North Lake Tahoe skiing area is made up of 12 ski resorts.
+Our favourites are Palisades Tahoe (formerly Squaw Valley) and Northstar.
 Ski scenic tree runs overlook Lake Tahoe, which is the largest freshwater lake in the Sierra Nevada Mountains.
 The lake straddles the California and Nevada border and is wedged between Tahoe and Eldorado National Forests.
 Graced with 300 days of sunshine each year, it was a popular ski destination with Frank Sinatra and Marilyn Monroe in the ’60s.
 Here we share our view of the North Lake Tahoe ski resorts.

 Popular with West Coast celebrities, Palisades Tahoe ski resort has earned itself a big reputation in the US.
 One of the largest ski areas in North America, it is included in the IKON ski pass.
 Advanced skiers will find some great skiing here with tree-free bowls, steep chutes and terrain parks.
 Approximately 30% of the ski resort is black and double-black runs, which ensures plenty of nail-biting off-piste routes.

 A highlight when skiing in North Lake Tahoe has to be spotting the far-reaching turquoise waters of Lake Tahoe.
 The Headwall run in Palisades Tahoe, underneath the Siberia Bowl, has incredibly scenic vistas as you descend.
 Don’t miss the views at the summit of Snow King and around the south side of KT-22.
 The resort offers a range of accommodation, from the luxurious Resort at Palisades Tahoe, with its unbeatable ski-in ski-out location in the heart of the village, to the Squaw Valley Lodge, which can accommodate parties of all sizes – ideal for families.

 Northstar ski resort is one of the quieter of North Lake Tahoe ski resorts and the ideal ski area if you’re looking for the Tahoe experience without the crowds.
 The ski resort is well provided for in terms of accommodation with the Hotel Hyatt Regency and the Hotel Iron Horse Lodge, both slopeside.
 Northstar’s compact size means that each hotel provides easy access to the slopes.